 Prospective students

-In collaboration with several of my colleagues in the Waterway Ecosystem Research Group I am currently advertising 3 PhD top-up scholarships focused on the ecosystem structure and function of small headwater streams and urban waterways worth $15,000 per annum, plus fieldwork expenses of $5,000 per annum (each).
+In collaboration with several of my colleagues in the Waterway Ecosystem Research Group I am currently advertising 3 PhD top-up scholarships for 2021 focused on the ecosystem structure and function of small headwater streams and urban waterways worth $15,000 per annum, plus fieldwork expenses of $5,000 per annum (each).
 Further details can be found by following the links below:

 1. Understanding the role of small headwater streams in urbanising catchments for supporting waterway health (ecology)